Tompall & the Glaser Brothers

 Tompall & the Glaser Brothers were an American country music group composed of three brothers: Chuck (February 27, 1936 – June 10, 2019), Jim (December 16, 1937 – April 6, 2019), and Tompall (September 3, 1933 – August 13, 2013) Glaser.
-The Glaser Brothers started singing together at country fairs and contests in and around the Spalding area when they were preteens.
-In 1957, the group got their big break when they appeared on the Arthur Godfrey's Talent Show and attracted the attention of several well known country stars, including Marty Robbins.
+The Glaser brothers started singing together at country fairs and contests in and around the Spalding area when they were preteens.
+In 1957, the group got their big break when they appeared on Arthur Godfrey's Talent Show and attracted the attention of several well-known country stars, including Marty Robbins.

 Biography

-Between 1960 and 1975, the trio recorded ten studio albums and charted nine singles on the Billboard Hot Country Singles charts.
-(Their material for Bravo Records was released under the name The Charleston Trio.)
+Between 1960 and 1975, the trio recorded 10 studio albums and charted nine singles on the Billboard Hot Country Singles charts.
+(Their material for Bravo Records was released under the name the Charleston Trio.)
 The Glasers became members of the Grand Ole Opry in the 1960s.
-The group took a hiatus from 1973 to 1978, during which time each brother pursued individual interests.
-They reunited in 1979 and released several singles and two albums including, Loving Her Was Easier, which reached #2 on the Billboard charts.
+The group took a hiatus from 1973 to 1978, when each brother pursued individual interests.
+They reunited in 1979 and released several singles and two albums, including, Loving Her Was Easier, which reached number two on the Billboard charts.